OphirInstitute/JavaScript-Crash-Course/README.md

 <br/>

-# Module-01: JavaScript Basics and Fundamentals
+# Module 1: JavaScript Basics and Fundamentals

 Without a doubt, JavaScript is currently the biggest, most popular and most widely used programming language as far as web3 development is concerned.
 As a result, a solid understanding of the JavaScript syntax and fundamentals is very important.